Introduction

 European Union

-- Varied Systems: EU countries have diverse rights of audience systems reflecting their traditions.
+- Diverse National Systems: EU member states have their own regulations governing rights of audience, reflecting their unique legal traditions.

-- Cross-Border Practice: EU directives support cross-border services, subject to local rules.
+- Cross-Border Legal Practice: EU directives facilitate cross-border legal services, but practitioners must comply with local qualification requirements.

 Conclusion